NadyaMotina/Github_hse/SentEval/README.md

 # SentEval

-This is a student project for sentiment analysis of restaurant reviews.<br>
+This is a student project for sentiment analysis of restaurant reviews which is a part of [HSE Computational Linguistics studying program](https://www.hse.ru/en/ma/ling/).<br>
 The project is absolutely free so you can try load all the materials and test it yourself.<br>

 ### How does it work?